Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Control Variates

-we will add a control variate to the random variable $\prd(y|X_k)$ for all $k$.
 The advantage in the particular combination with our MCIS estimator is that using a control variate to improve the estimate of $\trda$ will improve the final integral estimation \emph{independent} of the particular test function.
 This is a strong difference to the standard application of control variates, which necessitates additional computation for each new integrand.
 To this end, we replace $\prd(y|X)$ by

 where $X'$ is the successor of $X$ in the Metropolis Hastings algorithm, $c\in\bR$ is a constant and the control variate has mean zero, $\bE [\prd(y|X) - \prd(y|X')]=0$ for each $y\in\bR^d$, as $X$ and $X'$ have the same distribution (under the assumption that $X \sim \trm$).